Philip M. Phibbs Assistant Professor of International Relations

 "Drop-in" office hours

+I have drop-in office hours for the thirty minutes immediately after each class that I teach.
 There's no need to schedule an appointment during these hours—feel free to come by my office, Wyatt 230, unannounced during these times: